Haraldur-Dadi/Portfolio/README.md

 *Version 1.0.0*
 <img src="/docs/TrafficJamMania-release-video.gif" height="400">

-- Title screen
-- Level selector
-- Tutorial
 - Casual game mode
-- Challenge game mode
-  - Where the goal is to clear the path with minimal moves.
+- Challenge game mode (Where the goal is to clear the path with minimal moves. )
 - Undo & reset feature
 - Store
 - Daily challanges
 - Daily spin
+- Tutorial

 *Things I would like to add to the game:*
  - More game modes